edwarddistel/book-notes/books/the-better-angels-of-our-nature.md

 Pinker relies heavily on the 1969 work of Norbert Elias *The Civilizing Process*.
 Elias, a Polish-German Jew who escaped the Holocaust, was the first major author to note the trend in the decline in violence in human history.
 Pinker writes:

 > Elias's theory, then, attributes the decline in European violence to a larger psychological change...He proposed that over a span of several centuries, beginning in the 11th or 12th and maturing in the 17th and 18th, Europeans increasingly inhibited their impulses, anticipated the long-term consequences of their actions, and took other people's thoughts and feelings into consideration.
-A culture of honor...gave way to a culture of dignity...These ideals originated in explicit instructions that cultural arbiters gave to aristocrats and noblemen, allowing them to differentiate themsleves from the villains and boors.
+A culture of honor...gave way to a culture of dignity...These ideals originated in explicit instructions that cultural arbiters gave to aristocrats and noblemen, allowing them to differentiate themselves from the villains and boors.
 But they were then absorbed into the socialization of younger and younger children until they became second nature.
 The standards also trickled down from the upper classes to the bourgeoisie that strove to emulate them, and from them to the lower classes, eventually becoming a part of the culture as a whole. (p.
 72)

 To break out two components of that argument: the state and the nobility.